BLSQ/openimis-be-mobile_py/README.md

-# openIMIS Backend controls reference module
+# openIMIS Backend Mobile reference module

-This repository holds the files of the OpenIMIS Backend Controls reference module.
+This repository holds the files of the OpenIMIS Backend Mobile reference module.
 It is dedicated to be deployed as a module of [openimis-be_py](https://github.com/openimis/openimis-be_py).

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)